cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - **Consumer Chain**: The blockchain that consumes security, i.e., enables the provider chain to manage its validator set.

-> Note that in the current version the validator set of the consumer chain is entirely provided by the provider chain.
+> **Note**: In this specification, the validator set of the consumer chain is entirely provided by the provider chain.

 Both the provider and the consumer chains are [application-specific blockchains](https://docs.cosmos.network/v0.44/intro/why-app-specific.html), i.e., the state-machine is typically connected to the underlying consensus engine via an interface called [ABCI](https://github.com/tendermint/spec/tree/v0.7.1/spec/abci).